 How to Test Against an External HTTP Dependency

 In previous posts I've been advocating the benefits of testing against real implementations (as opposed to mocks) whenever possible.
 However, I was quick to concede that this isn't always possible.
-While writing the open sourced .NET driver for mogade.com (a free service for game developers to add leaderboard/achievements to their games), I ran into such a situation.
+While writing a .NET driver, I ran into such a situation.

 I thought about a few possible solutions, but quickly settled on this FakeServer class.
 I think some examples on how we use it might be the best place to start: